Game-Changing Room Organization Ideas That Actually Work

 Are you tired of tangled charging cables?
 Create a charging station inside your top drawer.
 Cut a small hole in the back of the drawer for cords to pass through.
 Use adhesive cord clips to keep cables from falling when unplugged.

 Keep your daily essentials in clear view.
-Place a small tray on top of your nightstand for items you use every night – hand cream, lip balm, reading glasses.
+Place a small tray on top of your nightstand for items you use every night – hand cream, lip balm, and reading glasses.
 Everything else goes in drawers.

 Use adjustable drawer dividers to create custom spaces for different items.
 The key?
 Don’t overfill – leave room for easy access.